The small town of Karkala in the Udupi district of Karnataka is a place of historical as well as religious significance.

 How To Reach Karkala

-Karkala is located 380 kilometers from Bangalore and is well connected to the state roads and the national highway.
+Karkala is located 380 kilometres from Bangalore and is well connected to the state roads and the national highway.